Ben Brust: Professional career

 After going undrafted in the 2014 NBA draft, Brust joined the Milwaukee Bucks for the 2014 NBA Summer League.
 On October 11, 2014, he signed a one-year deal with Pieno žvaigždės of the Lithuanian Basketball League.
 The culture shock he experienced during his lone season in Lithuania left him more homesick than he expected.
 Only the premier teams in Europe can afford the charter flights and high-end hotels – Brust's team bused or ferried to games in Latvia, Estonia and Finland and saved money by staying in bargain hotels.
 Brust and American teammates Michael Dixon Jr. and Alex Oriakhi struggled with the food, short days with limited sunlight, and "would literally count down the days until we got back to America".
 In 39 Lithuanian League games, Brust averaged 6.0 points and 2.5 rebounds per game.
 He also averaged 8.1 points, 3.0 rebounds, 1.2 assists and 1.2 steals in 14 Baltic League games.

-Brust is now a sportscaster for the Big Ten Network.
-Brust also has a daily radio show on ESPN Madison and ESPN Milwaukee with co-host Greg Scalzo.
-In October 2021, it was announced the Brust would become the color commentator on the Milwaukee Bucks Radio Network.
+Brust became a sportscaster for the Big Ten Network in 2018.
+Brust has a daily radio show on ESPN Beaver Dam, ESPN Madison, ESPN Milwaukee, Kyle, Brust & Nortman, alongside co-hosts Kyle Wallace and former NFL punter Brad Nortman.
+He previously co-hosted Scalzo and Brust with Greg Scalzo.
+In October 2021, Brust was named the color commentator on the Milwaukee Bucks Radio Network.